 - NHL is a type of cancer that affects the lymphatic system.

 - NHL subtypes are either indolent (slow growing) or aggressive (fast growing).

 - Hematologists and oncologists are specialists who treat people who have NHL or other types of blood cancer.

 - Treatment for people who have NHL may include drug therapy and radiation therapy.

 - Seek treatment in a cancer center where doctors are experienced treating patients with lymphoma.

 - Talk with your doctor about your diagnostic tests and what the results mean.

 - Be sure you know your NHL subtype - different subtypes have different treatments.

 Non-Hodgkin lymphoma (NHL) isn't just one disease.
 It's actually a diverse group of blood cancers that share a single characteristic in how they develop.
 NHL generally develops in the lymph nodes and lymphatic tissues.
 In some cases, NHL involves bone marrow and blood.

 Source: Non-Hodgkin Lymphoma.
-Reviewed by Jonathan W. Friedberg, MD and Lynn Rich, MS, NP.
+Reviewed by Carla Casulo, MD and Lynn Rich, MS, NP.